oznogon/gattaibushido-public/rules/04_advanced_play.md

 **Draw-Up (Pilots):** At the start of Round 1 Only, the Pilots each draw additional cards equal to their current personal Robo Ranks.
 Pilots do not need to discard anything at the start.
 Pilots do not automatically draw more cards on each subsequent round, and instead must rely on their Positions' Rumble Techs in order to gain more power.

-**Draw-Up (Coach):** At the start of *each* Round, Coach Draws up to a total Stash equal to the current Escalation Stage rank (plus any other bonuses he may have from specific Threat Techs).
-If Coach somehow already has more than that in his Stash, he needs to *randomly* discard down to the max size.
+**Draw-Up (Coach):** At the start of *each* Round, Coach Draws up to a total Cache equal to the current Escalation Stage rank (plus any other bonuses he may have from specific Threat Techs).
+If Coach somehow already has more than that in his Cache, he needs to *randomly* discard down to the max size.

 **Order of Play:** After the initial draw, the first turn goes to the side that initiated Rumble Mode.
 When you bring it, you act first.